Maree Todd

-Maree Todd is a Scottish National Party (SNP) politician who has been the Member of the Scottish Parliament (MSP) for Caithness, Sutherland and Ross since May 2021.
-She was previously an MSP for the Highlands and Islands from the election in May 2016.
-She has been Minister for Drugs & Alcohol Policy and Sport since June 2025.
-She previously served as Minister for Social Care, Mental Wellbeing and Sport between 2023 and 2025, as the Minister for Public Health, Women's Health and Sport from 2021 to 2023, and as the Minister for Children and Young People from 2017 to 2021.
+Maree Todd is a Scottish National Party (SNP) politician who has been an MSP for the Highlands and Islands since May 2026.
+She was previously the Member of the Scottish Parliament (MSP) for Caithness, Sutherland and Ross from May 2021 to May 2026.
+Additionally, she was an MSP for the Highlands and Islands from the election in May 2016.

+She was Minister for Drugs & Alcohol Policy and Sport from June 2025 until April 2026.
+She also previously served as Minister for Social Care, Mental Wellbeing and Sport between 2023 and 2025, as the Minister for Public Health, Women's Health and Sport from 2021 to 2023, and as the Minister for Children and Young People from 2017 to 2021.

 Early life and education

 She was educated at Ullapool primary school and high school.
 She went to Robert Gordon University in Aberdeen, graduating in 1994 with a Bachelor of Science degree in pharmacy.

 Pharmacy career

 She previously worked as a hospital pharmacist for NHS Highland.
 Before being elected as a MSP, she was based at the New Craigs Psychiatric Hospital in Inverness.